How to treat hormonal imbalance to get pregnant

 The main hormones active during pregnancy are estrogen and progesterone - these two hormones are also easily prone to fluctuating and causing hormonal imbalance.
 When this happens, it can affect fertility or even lead to complications during pregnancy.

 Fortunately, there are ways to treat hormonal imbalance to increase the chances of pregnancy, such as taking medications and opting for hormonal therapy.
-Suppose you have health issues like endocrine tumors or polycystic ovarian syndrome, which causes your hormones to fluctuate.
+Suppose you have health issues like endocrine tumors or polycystic ovarian syndrome, which cause your hormones to fluctuate.
 In that case, it may help to speak with an endocrinologist about treatment options to prevent reproductive or fertility issues.

 In this article, we will look at the role of hormones during pregnancy, how hormones can prevent pregnancy, and possible causes of hormonal imbalance.
 This article will also explore how to treat hormonal imbalance to get pregnant.